Logit-KL Flow Matching: Non-Autoregressive Text Generation via Sampling-Hybrid Inference: Introduction

 \section{Introduction}

-Non-autoregressive language models have emerged as a promising alternative to traditional autoregressive models in natural language processing (NLP) tasks, potentially offering significant advantages during inference by enabling the simultaneous generation of all tokens rather than a sequential process.
-However, capturing the complex dependencies inherent in discrete textual data without relying on the autoregressive assumption presents substantial challenges.
+Non-autoregressive (NAR) language models have emerged as efficient alternatives to traditional autoregressive models in NLP by generating all tokens simultaneously.
+However, capturing complex dependencies in discrete textual data remains challenging without sequential modeling.

-In this paper, we investigate a conditional flow matching approach for text generation, which has garnered significant interest recently.
-Notably, methods such as Discrete Flow Matching (DFM) \cite{gat2024discreteflowmatching} and Dirichlet flow matching \cite{Strk2024DirichletFM} have adapted continuous flow-based models to address the discrete nature of text by representing tokens as one-hot vectors within a \(V\)-dimensional simplex, where \(V\) denotes the vocabulary size.

-The central concept in flow matching involves initiating a probability path \(\rho_t\) between a known starting distribution \(\rho_0\) and a target distribution \(\rho_1\), which is only accessible through samples.
-In our context, these samples are provided as discrete sequences, represented as sequences of vectors within a \(V\)-dimensional simplex.
-Previous research has highlighted the limitations of linear interpolation in this framework \cite{Strk2024DirichletFM}.
-In response, we propose the utilization of geodesics under the Kullback-Leibler (KL) divergence, which effectively incorporates the inherent geometry of the simplex.
-These geodesics correspond to linear interpolation in the logit space, expressed as \(l_t = \log x_t\).

-In the conditional flow matching (CFM) framework for generative modeling, the choice of loss function is flexible.
-Building upon insights from recent research, we implement a denoiser that maximizes the conditional likelihood \( P_{\theta}(x_1 \mid x_t, t)\).
-While it is feasible to model the joint conditional distribution \(P_{\theta}(x_1, x_t)\), this approach offers no clear advantage over existing autoregressive models; specifically, setting \(t = 0\) would require modeling the unconditional data distribution \(P(x_1)\).
-Consequently, we focus on modeling the \emph{marginal likelihood} of each token in \(x_1\) conditioned on \(x_t\), effectively approximating the joint distribution in a simplified manner.
-Although theoretical justification for this loss function has been established in the context of single-token predictions, its applicability to general sequences has not been thoroughly investigated.
-In this work, we provide a theoretical analysis demonstrating that the exact maximizer of this likelihood corresponds precisely to the flow matching velocity under logit interpolation, thereby providing a robust theoretical foundation for our training methodology.